- Scholarships and Fellowships

 - Advice for Applicants

 - For Faculty and Staff

-(Corvallis, OR, June 28, 2018) Prestigious Scholarships at Oregon State University is pleased to announce that Maria Grazia “Grace” D’Angelo has been selected for the Fulbright U.S. Student Program study/research award to Germany for the 2018-2019 academic year by the U.S. Department of State and the J. William Fulbright Foreign Scholarship Board.
+(Corvallis, OR, June 28, 2018) National and Global Scholarships Advising at Oregon State University is pleased to announce that Maria Grazia “Grace” D’Angelo has been selected for the Fulbright U.S. Student Program study/research award to Germany for the 2018-2019 academic year by the U.S. Department of State and the J. William Fulbright Foreign Scholarship Board.

 Grace is one of over 1,900 U.S. citizens who will study, conduct research, and teach abroad for the 2018-2019 academic year through the Fulbright U.S. Student Program.
 Recipients of Fulbright awards are selected on the basis of academic and professional achievement as well as record of service and leadership potential in their respective fields.
 In addition to Grace’s Fulbright honor, six other Oregon State students have been selected for Fulbright awards this year to the United Kingdom, Germany, Kazakhstan, India, Chile and Panama, and three more students are currently alternates for Canada, Spain and the United Kingdom.